 Look for sores, rashes, or signs of infection, such as redness, discomfort, or inflammation, on your nose, lips, eyes, or feet.
 The eyes should be clear of any redness or discharge.
 You will be able to catch any health concerns before they become serious if you get a regular checkup.

-Questions about Anatolian Shepherd and Labrador mix
+Questions about Anatolian shepherd colors

 How much does an Lab and Anatolian shepherd mix cost?